oracle-livelabs/database/datapump-xtts-migration/01-initialize-environment/initialize-environment.md

 ![Click the terminal icon to start a new terminal](./images/initialize-environment-click-terminal.jpeg)

 6. When the terminal opens, it says *Database ENV is not set*.
 You can disregard that message.
-All labs starts by setting the appropriate environment.
+All labs start by setting the appropriate environment.

 7. In the terminal, you can zoom in to make the text larger.
 Press *CTRL* and *+* or select *Zoom In*.

 ![Zoom in to make the text larger in the terminal](./images/initialize-environment-zoom-in.png)

-8. If you need another terminal, either start a brand new one, or open a new tab in the existing terminal.
+8. If you need another terminal, either start a brand new one or open a new tab in the existing terminal.

 ![Open a new tab in the existing terminal](images/initialize-environment-new-tab.png)